whatmakeart/whatmakeart.github.io/content/3d-modeling/fusion-360/basic-pattern-tools-fusion-360.md

 ### Examples of Rectangular Patterns

 A rectangular pattern can have 1, 2, or 3 directional axis to form a grid to arrange the pattern.
-The windows in a building, legs of a table or chair, drawers in a cabinet, buttons on a game controller, wheels on a car, pixels on a computer monitor, and the aisles in a retail store are all layed out in neat rectangular rectangular patterns.
+The windows in a building, legs of a table or chair, drawers in a cabinet, buttons on a game controller, wheels on a car, pixels on a computer monitor, and the aisles in a retail store are all laid out in neat rectangular rectangular patterns.

 Where else do you see rectangular patterns?